Sunday, June 30, 2024

 Target Audience: New Graduates/Analysts

-When constructing an AVM, it's of utmost importance that the sales sample used in modeling accurately mirrors the population it's derived from.
-This accuracy is a key factor in the reliability of the AVM model.
+When constructing an AVM, it's of utmost importance that the sales sample used in modeling accurately mirrors the population from which it's derived.
+This accuracy is a key factor in the AVM model's reliability.
 To achieve this, analysts can employ several methods:

 1. Random Sampling: Analysts can use random sampling techniques, ensuring that each property in the population has an equal chance of being included in the sample.
 This reduces bias and ensures a more representative sample, giving them confidence in the data they are working with.

-2. Stratified Sampling: If the population can be divided into different strata (such as different property types or locations), they can use stratified sampling to ensure that each stratum is represented proportionally in the sample.
+2. Stratified Sampling: If the population can be divided into different strata (such as different property types or locations), stratified sampling can be used to ensure that each stratum is represented proportionally in the sample.

 3. Cluster Sampling: In cases where the population is divided into clusters (such as neighborhoods), they can use cluster sampling to select clusters randomly and include all properties within those clusters in the sample.

 5. Validation and Calibration: They can validate the AVM by comparing the model's estimates to actual sales prices for a separate set of properties.
-The model can then be calibrated to improve its accuracy and ensure validity if there are significant discrepancies.
+The model can then be calibrated to improve its accuracy and ensure validity when significant discrepancies arise.

 Employing these techniques and ensuring that the sales sample represents the population can help analysts create a more robust and reliable model.